Cincinnati Bengals vs. Baltimore Ravens NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Home and road insights

-- At home this season, Cincinnati has two wins against the spread and is 3-4 overall.
+- Cincinnati has covered the spread twice at home, and is 3-4 overall there, this year.

-- The Bengals have one win ATS (1-2) as 2.5-point favorites or more at home.
+- The Bengals have one win ATS (1-2) as 3-point favorites or more at home.

-- In seven home games this year, Cincinnati has hit the over four times.
+- In seven home games this year, Cincinnati has gone over the total four times.

 - This year on the road, Baltimore is 3-4 against the spread and 3-4 overall.

-- The Ravens are winless ATS (0-4) as 2.5-point underdogs or more on the road.
+- On the road, the Ravens are winless ATS (0-4) as 3-point underdogs or more.

 - This season, in seven road games, Baltimore has hit the over twice.

-- The average point total in Ravens away games this season is 45.6 points, 1.1 more than this outing's over/under (44.5).
+- The average point total in Ravens away games this season is 45.6 points, 0.6 more than this contest's over/under (45).

 Powered by Data Skrive.